nystudio107/generator-craftplugin/CHANGLOG.md

 # generator-craftplugin Changelog

+## 1.2.12 - 2017.02.14
+### Fixed
+* Fixed the composer URL in the README.md to be kebab-case
+* Switched the translation back to use the `pluginDirName`

 ## 1.2.11 - 2017.02.14
 ### Changed
 * Composer package names and github-related names are now in kebab-case